 Prognosis for Cats With Gastroenteritis

 Most cats treated for gastroenteritis recover quickly.
 Recovery may be apparent after the cat is rehydrated during treatment.
-However if the cat continues to vomit and have diarrhea 24 to 48 hours after beginning any type of medicine or non-surgical treatment, call your vet.
+However if the cat continues to vomit and have diarrhea 24 to 48 hours after beginning any type of medicine or non-surgical treatment, call your veterinarian.

 How to Prevent Gastroenteritis